Fuaddotcom/Inventory_App/README.md

 *Internal deployment only | Android 8.0+*

 ## Overview
 Real-time cargo tracking system for large warehouses using RFID.
-Built for **{Your Company Name}** employees.
+Built for employees.

 ## Core Features
 - [ ] QR In/Out Scanning